About Sarah Rudder, USMC

 How do you get yourself ready for a workout?
 I grab my Reign Energy drink, slap on some Reggae music, wait for others to arrive with the morning grunts, and then we will do a warm up.
 Example of a warm up would be 200m row, 10 air squats, 10 push ups, and 10 groaner stretches for 3 rounds.

-Wellness Certifications: CrossFit Level 1, Adaptive Strength & Conditioning and Olympic Lifting.
+Wellness Certifications: CrossFit Level 1, Adaptive Strength & Conditioning and Olympic Lifting (provided through the Catch A Lift program)

 What is a quote or message that inspires you?
 You never know how strong you are until being strong is your only choice. – Bob Marley.